Pylons/pyramid_blogr/docs/basic_models.rst

         created = Column(DateTime, default=datetime.datetime.utcnow)
         edited = Column(DateTime, default=datetime.datetime.utcnow)

 Now it's time to update our ``models/__init__.py`` to include our models.
-This is especially handy because it ensures that SQLAlchemy mappers will pick up all of our model classes and functions, like ``create_all``, will do what you expect them to do.
+This is especially handy because it ensures that SQLAlchemy mappers will pick up all of our model classes and functions, like ``create_all``, and that the models will do what you expect.

-Add these imports to the end of the file.
+Add these imports to the file.

 .. code-block:: python